FPS Calculator - How many FPS

 Using our free FPS calculator, you can check your PC’s components and find out how many frames per second you can expect to get in any game.
 You may find something in your PC or laptop is holding you back, which our FPS calculator can help you identify.

-Our FPS calculator uses real-world data from over 100,000 gaming sessions, and over 40,000 gaming PCs and laptops.
+Our FPS calculator uses real-world data from over 100,000 FPS tests and gaming sessions, and over 60,000 gaming PCs and laptops providing CPU benchmarks and GPU benchmarks.
 Using this extensive data, we can tell you how much FPS your machine will likely achieve in a wide variety of games.

 What FPS do I want to achieve?